Accessing YASTN tensors#

 Direct access to blocks#

 Blocks of YASTN tensor can be simply accessed in the same way as standard dictionary.
-For example,
+See example at Direct access to blocks.

 - Tensor.__getitem__(key) numpy.ndarray | torch.tensor #